microsoft/TypeScript-Website/packages/tsconfig-reference/copy/pirate/categories/Basic_Options_6172.md

 display: "Options fer All"
 ---

 It be the basic options.
-Aye
+Aye.